 Two Types of Equity Release Mortgage Schemes…

 So what should a first time buyer do?
-Firstly you should try to save as much deposit as possible, currently lenders will lend upto 90% of the property value, though if you put down more deposit you are likely to get better rates.
-Though there are specialist homebuy schemes and shared equity accomodation if you qualify – contact your local council for ones that may be in your area – with these you may only need 5% deposit.
+Firstly you should try to save as much deposit as possible, currently lenders will lend upto 95% of the property value, though if you put down more deposit you are likely to get better rates.
+There are specialist help to buy schemes and shared equity schemes if you qualify – search your local Help To Buy website or local council.

-There are other ways of getting onto the property market, i.e. with a parent as guarantor or even as a shared mortgagee ( you can have upto 4 applicants on one mortgage now), call us to discuss these option.
+There are other ways of getting onto the property market, i.e. with a family member as a guarantor or a shared mortgagee (you can have upto 4 applicants on one mortgage now), most lenders accept gifted deposits from family members or a lender can take a charge against a family members property if they have enough equity, call us to discuss these option.

 The attractions of this are that it makes it easy for you to plan your monthly outgoings, as your mortgage payments will remain constant during the fixed-rate term.
 Not only that, it also protects you against any rise in interest rates during that time.